python/cpython/Doc/library/string.rst

    "Weight in tons {0.weight}"       # 'weight' attribute of first positional arg "Units destroyed: {players[0]}"   # First element of keyword argument 'players'.

-The *conversion* field causes a type coercion before formatting.
+The *conversion* option causes a type coercion before formatting.
 Normally, the job of formatting a value is done by the :meth:`__format__` method of the value itself.
 However, in some cases it is desirable to force a type to be formatted as a string, overriding its own definition of formatting.
 By converting the value to a string before calling :meth:`__format__`, the normal formatting logic is bypassed.

-Three conversion flags are currently supported: ``'!s'`` which calls :func:`str` on the value, ``'!r'`` which calls :func:`repr` and ``'!a'`` which calls :func:`ascii`.
+Three conversion values are currently supported: ``'!s'`` which calls :func:`str` on the value, ``'!r'`` which calls :func:`repr` and ``'!a'`` which calls :func:`ascii`.